hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 <img src="../img/deseq2_workflow_separate_fit.png" width="200">
 </p>

-This curve is displayed as a red line in the figure below, which plots the estimate for the **expected dispersion value for genes of a given expression strength**.
-Each black dot is a gene with an associated mean expression level and maximum likelihood estimation (MLE) of the dispersion (Step 1).
+This curve is displayed as a red line in the same figure presented below.
+This fitted line allows DESeq2 to **utilize information across all genes to generate more accurate estimates** using a method called 'shrinkage' (described in Step 4).

 <p align="center">
 <img src="../img/deseq_dispersion1.png" width="400">